1 of 1000 Events at Friendship

 Individuals can and do make a difference!

 The 1 of 1000 Endowment of the National Muzzle Loading Riﬂe Association was conceived by NMLRA Past President Merrill Deer.
 His idea was to create a $1,000,000 endowment fund to support the Association.
 This goal will be accomplished by offering participation in a special part of the NMLRA for a $1,000 contribution to the organization.
 The funds will be placed in a permanently restricted endowment fund.
 The principal will remain in the endowment and can be used only to generate interest or to purchase a permanent asset such as land.
-The principal can never be used for the general operation of the Association.
 The interest earned produces income for the new and innovative programs that help ensure the long-term viability of the organization and help it to prosper.
 Getting involved is very easy and you don’t have to be wealthy.
 You can join for as little as $27.78 monthly over the next three years.
 You may also pay $250.00 down and the balance over three years.
 Some choose to make a one-time contribution of $1,000.00 or more.
 Select the payment plan best suited for you and become a part of this unique group of NMLRA members.
 There will never be more than one thousand participants in the program.
 Each participant will receive a special certiﬁcate, a sterling silver pin recognizing their contribution to our ﬁnancial security, and a FREE David Wright, limited edition signed and numbered print entitled, “The Spirit of America,” while supplies last.
 Shipping, if required, will cost the member $22.
 1 of 1000 members names will be on a permanent, public display at the NMLRA headquarters.
-Members are also eligible to shoot in an exclusive 1 of 1000 Match at the NMLRA National Championship Shoot held each September at the Walter Cline Range in Friendship, Indiana, and at the Western National Shoot held each March at the Ben Avery Range in Phoenix, Arizona.
+Members are also eligible to shoot in an exclusive 1 of 1000 Match at the NMLRA National Championship Shoot held each September at the Walter Cline Range in Friendship, Indiana.
 The National Muzzleloading Riﬂe Association is a non-proﬁt educational organization with a 501(c)3 tax exemption from the IRS.
 Donations to the NMLRA such as membership in the 1 of 1000 Endowment are tax-deductible to the full extent of the law.

 *Photos Courtesy of Ava Francesca*